30Siddharth/30Siddharth.academicpages.github.io/_pages/3DRecon_projects.md

 ---
 layout: archive
-title: "High Resolution 3D Reconstruction"
+title: "Photomertic Setereo and 3D Reconstruction"
-permalink: /_pages/
+permalink: /projects/
 author_profile: true
+redirect_from:
+  - /resume
 ---

+{% include base_path %}

 # High Precision 3D Reconstruction
 We are surrounded by several objects with different characteristics.
 They can vary based on both material and the object geometry.